hobcat iconHobcat

 Split is on initially by default, as in Picastar.

-VFOs are labelled R and T as in TrxAVR-Picastar and VOF frequencies are initially that or the previous
+VFOs are labelled R and T as in TrxAVR-Picastar and VOF frequencies are initially that or the previous active VFO.

 On transmit, the transmit VFO show as active (yellow digits) and has a transmit indicator.

 Clicking the Split button switches Split off but maintains XIT mode.
-With Split off, transmit frequency
+With Split off, transmit frequency is that of VFO A

 VFO A freqeuncy window has been right-clicked to allow manual frequency entry.